Alliedium/awesome-devops/README.md

 - Example 5: Isolation of containers by user-defined network
 - Example 6: Put ca-certificates into base image, parameterize the image by certificates hash

-## 09 Lvm Storage ssh Systemd cloud-init 20220908
+## 09 LVM Storage SSH Systemd cloud-init 20220908

-- LVM extend with additional PV
+- LVM extends with additional PV
 - Alternative to resize2fs for XFS
 - Different Storage Types
 - systemd: how to create your own service